jcsherin/jcsherin.github.io/posts/2025-07-23-shredding-nested-data-in-parquet/index.md

 Shredding requires knowing the column data type.
 So it works only if a schema definition is provided for the nested data.
 The data model contains optional, repeated and group fields which makes it expressive enough to model any real-world nested data.

 Even though a single schema can lead to many variations in tree shapes of nested data instances, they can all be encoded with precision and fidelity during shredding by adding the structural metadata - definition & repetition levels.
 By interpreting the definition levels & repetition levels it is possible to reassemble the full or partial projection as required by the query.

-It is space efficient because if our nested dataset is extremely sparse, the missing data encoded as `NULL` values does not really exist in storage.
-It is a logical representation.
-Storing `NULL` values can be avoided because it can be inferred from the defintion and repetition levels.